stelios-tau/stelios-tau.github.io/_pages/about.md

 Hello!
 Nice to see you here :).

-I am a Postdoctoral Researcher in the Theoretical Computer Science group at Friedrich-Alexander-Universität Erlangen-Nürnberg.
+I am a Postdoctoral Researcher in the [Theoretical Computer Science group](https://www8.cs.fau.de/) at Friedrich-Alexander-Universität Erlangen-Nürnberg.
+Starting from **February 2025**, I will be a tenure-track Assistant Professor at the University of Southern Denmark (SDU), in the [ACP Section](https://acp.sdu.dk/).

 I like working on the categorical foundations of computer science and applications thereof, currently focusing on programming languages and security, and more specifically on:

 - Foundations of Programming Languages
 - Formal Methods
 - Secure Compilation

-**Starting from February 2025, I will be an Assistant Professor at the University of Southern Denmark (SDU), joining the ACP Section.**

-*Warning: This page is under construction.*
+I am actively developing the **Higher-order Abstract GSOS** framework.
+Feel free to take a look at the project's [page](https://www.steliostsampas.com/projects/atlas/).